TIMELINE

 The team begins slowly transitioning from field-based recovery to systematic intake and processing.

-Volunteers help build out the intake protocol, tagging, logging, and gently cleaning high-priority and fragile items.
+Local Non Profit and Business leaders Collaborate and Volunteer which strengthens the efforts substantially.
+Volunteers work together to build out the intake protocol, tagging, logging, and gently cleaning high-priority and fragile items.

 Though many spontaneous recoveries still occur via facebook , the focus is now on: